Matte 3D render of curled cinnamon bark sticks in warm amber tones

 "My husband does Martial arts...
 This oil works wonders on his joints and muscles after training." — Magesh

 Cold extremities and sluggish circulation.
 The kidneys govern warmth distribution in Chinese medicine.
-When kidney yang is depleted from overwork, inadequate rest, or aging, warmth withdraws from the periphery.
+When kidney yang is depleted from overwork, inadequate rest, cold climates, or aging, warmth withdraws from the periphery.
 Massaging warming oil into the soles of the feet, ankles, and lower back helps restore that warmth.

 "My feet were so tired I could not sleep.
 I rubbed the oil into my soles and went into deep slumber."

 Mental clarity and focus.
 In Chinese medicine, clear thinking depends on clear yang rising to the head.
-When cold and dampness obstruct this upward movement, you get brain fog, heaviness, and that sluggish afternoon feeling.
+When cold or dampness obstruct this upward movement, you get brain fog, heaviness, and that sluggish afternoon feeling.
 Cinnamon's ascending, warming nature helps clear this obstruction.
 Applied to the temples and upper shoulders, it can shift your mental state in minutes.

 "Out of all the uses, my favorite is for clearing the sinuses and increasing alertness." — Stacy

-The Formulation Philosophy
+The Formulation Philosophy in Traditional Terms

-Cinnamon Protector Oil follows this layered approach:
+Cinnamon Protector Oil follows a layered approach:

 How to Use It